-We've still got lots of routers and mesh systems we'd like to try out -- including a growing number that use , promising better performance and faster speeds.
-More mesh routers that support Wi-Fi 6E, which means they can access a , should continue to arrive , but it's probably (and in most cases, ).
+We've still got lots of routers and mesh systems we'd like to try out, the majority of which use Wi-Fi 6 technology, promising better performance and faster speeds.
+Shop around, and you'll find mesh routers from Eero, Nest, Netgear Orbi, Linksys and others that support Wi-Fi 6E, which means they can also access a newly unlocked mass of fresh bandwidth in the 6GHz band.

 Eero was an early pioneer of the mesh networking approach, and in 2019, it got scooped up by Amazon.
 Then, in 2020, we got two new versions of the Eero mesh router: the Eero 6 and Eero Pro 6, both of which add in support for -- you guessed it -- Wi-Fi 6.

 I liked the Eero Pro 6 as an upgrade pick, but the standard Eero 6 wasn't quite strong enough for me to recommend it.
 Flash forward to 2022, and the release of the Eero 6 Plus.
 With a list price of $255 for a three-pack, it offers the same strong pitch as the Eero 6 -- a relatively affordable and easy-to-use three-piece Wi-Fi 6 mesh setup, complete with a built-in Zigbee radio for connecting things like lights and locks with your network.
 Best of all, with a faster AX3000 design (up from AX1800 with the Eero 6) and support for full-width, 160MHz channels (up from 80MHz), the performance is significantly improved.

 In my at-home tests, the Eero 6 Plus returned average download speeds that were in the top 10 of the 30 or so mesh routers I've reviewed here -- and none of the systems that outperformed it offer as good a value.
 Its upload speeds were strong as well, and it works great with previous-gen, Wi-Fi 5 client devices, too -- that's important, because gadgets like those still comprise the majority of Wi-Fi devices in our homes.
-With three mesh devices for $255 and range of up to 4,500 square feet, it's an excellent pick for large homes, where that additional extender will really come in handy.
+With three mesh devices for $255 and range of up to 4,500 square feet, it's an excellent pick for large homes, where that additional extender will come in handy.